Star system: Hierarchical systems

-(although the notion that HR 6819 is a triple system has recently been challenged).

-Triple stars that are not all gravitationally bound might comprise a physical binary and an optical companion (such as Beta Cephei) or, in rare cases, a purely optical triple star (such as Gamma Serpentis).

-Higher multiplicities
+Mobile diagrams

-Hierarchical multiple star systems with more than three stars can produce a number of more complicated arrangements.
-These arrangements can be organized by what Evans (1968) called mobile diagrams, which look similar to ornamental mobiles hung from the ceiling.
-Examples of hierarchical systems are given in the figure to the right (Mobile diagrams).
-Each level of the diagram illustrates the decomposition of the system into two or more systems with smaller size.
+Hierarchical arrangements can be organized by what Evans (1968) called mobile diagrams, which look similar to ornamental mobiles hung from the ceiling.
+Each level of the mobile illustrates the decomposition of the system into two or more systems with smaller size.
 Evans calls a diagram multiplex if there is a node with more than two children, i.e. if the decomposition of some subsystem involves two or more orbits with comparable size.
-Because, as we have already seen for triple stars, this may be unstable, multiple stars are expected to be simplex, meaning that at each level there are exactly two children.
+Because multiplexes may be unstable, multiple stars are expected to be simplex, meaning that at each level there are exactly two children.
 Evans calls the number of levels in the diagram its hierarchy.